For the Kids

 Meet the Faruqui Five—

-a close-knit family of five from Ohio: parents Sofi and Tasha, and their three vibrant daughters—Yasmeen, Soraya, and Leena.
+a close-knit family of five from Ohio: parents Safi and Tasha, and their three vibrant daughters—Yasmeen, Soraya, and Leena.

 Each girl shines in her own way, with passions ranging from swimming and dance to all things glam and creative expression.